Kruso/Kruso.Umbraco.BigCommercePicker/ReadMe.md

 # Kruso.Umbraco.BigCommercePicker

 BigCommerce product and category picker for Umbraco CMS.<br>
-Created with a lot of "inspiration" :smiley: from Umbraco HQ´s [CommerceToolsPicker](https://github.com/umbraco/Umbraco.Cms.Integrations/tree/main/src/Umbraco.Cms.Integrations.Commerce.CommerceTools)
+Created with a lot of "inspiration" :wink: from Umbraco HQ´s [CommerceToolsPicker](https://github.com/umbraco/Umbraco.Cms.Integrations/tree/main/src/Umbraco.Cms.Integrations.Commerce.CommerceTools)

 ## How to install

-* Add [nuget](https://www.nuget.org/packages/Kruso.Umbraco.BigCommercePicker/) to your Umbraco 9+ project.
+* Add [nuget](https://www.nuget.org/packages/Kruso.Umbraco.BigCommercePicker/) to your Umbraco (v10) project.
 * Create an API account in BigCommerce.
 The API account needs *read-only* access to *Products*. <br>
 The Access token for this account will be added to the Umbraco.BigCommercePicker configuration.<br>